0xsequence/trails-contracts/docs/technical-flow-diagrams.md

 - **Sentinel lifetime:** Uses `Tstorish` library (tstore on Cancun+, falls back to sstore on older chains)
 - **Fee structure:** Fees are taken on the origin chain from whatever's left after bridging
-- **Relayer trust:** The relayer can't steal funds—it can only execute what's already authorized in the Merkle tree
 - **Why TrailsRouterShim exists:** Quote providers need a fixed "from" address, but we need the quote to construct the address.
-TrailsRouterShim breaks this circular dependency.
+TrailsRouterShim needed to overcome this circular dependency.
-- **Selector validation:** TrailsRouterShim only allows aggregate3Value (0x174dea71), blocking arbitrary calls

 ---

 ## 2. Cross-Chain Flow WITH Destination Calldata (Balance Injection)

-**Core Gist:** User bridges tokens AND executes custom protocol interaction on destination with exact bridged amount
+**Core Gist:** User bridges tokens + executes custom protocol interaction on destination with exact bridged amount

 **Key Characteristics:**
 - Cross-chain flow with destination protocol interaction